Solar Battery Storage in Singapore 2026: The Complete Decision Guide

 Is a solar battery worth it in Singapore?

-For EV owners, the answer is a clear yes — payback is 5 to 7 years with combined electricity and fuel savings.
-For non-EV homes, the payback is 9 to 12 years.
+For EV owners, the answer is a clear yes — payback is 5 to 6 years with combined electricity and fuel savings.
+For non-EV homes, the payback for Sunollo Essential and Abundance is approximately 8 years.
 If you value backup power or energy independence, a battery adds significant value beyond pure financials.
 All Sunollo batteries are covered under SunolloCare insurance.

 How long do solar batteries last?

-Quality LFP batteries (Tesla, BYD, Huawei, Enphase) last 10 to 15 years and retain 70 to 80% capacity after 10 years.
-Warranties guarantee minimum capacity retention.
+Quality LFP batteries (Sunollo, Tesla, BYD, Huawei, Enphase) last 16+ years at one cycle per day and retain 70 to 80% capacity after 10 years.
+All batteries listed carry 10–15 year capacity retention warranties.

 Can a solar battery power my whole house during an outage?

-A 13.5 kWh battery can power essential loads (lights, fridge, WiFi, fans, security) for 8 to 12 hours.
-Running air conditioning reduces this to 3 to 5 hours.
-For whole-home backup including AC, you need 20+ kWh.
+A Sunollo Abundance (18 kWh) can power essential loads (lights, fridge, WiFi, fans, security) for 12–18 hours.
+Running air conditioning reduces this to 5–8 hours.
+For whole-home backup including multiple aircon units, 20+ kWh is recommended.

-What is the best solar battery brand in Singapore?
+What is the best solar battery in Singapore?

 How does battery storage affect my NER export credits?